coal2nuclear.com A Plan for Our Planet

 We need pumped energy storage far more than we need "Smart Electrical Grids."
 Pumped energy storage everywhere is a smarter way to spend money than to build ever more complex smarter - and thus ever more fragile - grids.

-Pumped electricity storage can make nuclear all it can be.
+Pumped electricity storage can make both wind and nuclear all they can be.

 Coal2Nuclear ______________________________________________________________________ top